Institute for Free Trade: Aims

 IFT’s official aims are to “recapture the moral case for open commerce” and promote free trade.
 It aims to achieve this through educating civil society; bringing together businesses to assess the impact of trade barriers and their removal; and encouraging policymakers and lawmakers to support trade liberalisation.
 As well as holding events and conferences with high-profile speakers, IFT produces and distributes research aimed at specific audiences.
 These range from short explainer videos to long academic reports.
 The organisation has conducted polling research in the past, and has run essay competitions for students, in an attempt to "engage young students and reward intelligent, constructive and persuasive arguments on issues of International Trade".

 While founded by a Conservative MEP, the IFT aims to be a non-partisan organisation and has supporters across the political spectrum.
 For example, Labour MP Graham Stringer wrote the foreword for 'The Left-Wing Case for Free Trade'.
-However, as it supports the UK leaving the EU in order to pursue an independent trade policy, the IFT has drawn ire from politician's who supported Remain in the EU Referendum.
+However, as it supports the UK leaving the EU in order to pursue an independent trade policy, the IFT has drawn ire from politicians who supported Remain in the EU Referendum.
 It has also not limited itself solely to issues of trade directly concerning the UK, having produced from 2018-2022 papers concerning the African Continental Free Trade Area, East African, and Caribbean trade.